ByStronq/OnlineSatranc/README.md

 # OnlineSatranc
-This project is the base project of the Caissa and is produced using ASP.NET MVC!
+This project is the base of the Caissa and is produced using ASP.NET MVC!
 For new features, Go to Caissa!